 Hi, Sean.

-Uh just wanted to say we have a lot of love for you.
+Just wanted to say we have a lot of love for you.

 You are a great American, and thank you so much for everything you've been doing for all the years you've been on radio and TV.

-We've learned so much from you, and you keep us you keep us going.
+We've learned so much from you, and you keep us, you keep us going.

 So thank you.

-He is he is just um um stunning.
+He is, he is just stunning.

-I'm stunned at his arrogance and the comment that he made recently about, you know, y if you want to save the country, you have to vote democrat.
+And the comment that he made recently about, you know, if you want to save the country, you have to vote Democrat.

 And I'm thinking, what?

-But it was no, he let her off the hook.
+He let her off the hook.

-And he basically said she's basically very sloppy.
+And he basically said, she's basically very sloppy.

-She he he what I'm trying to remember the term.
+I'm trying to remember the term.

-He was supposed to what she did was actually um a certain type of a crime, but he called it sloppiness or or Oh cares.
+He was supposed to, what she did was actually a certain type of a crime, but he called it sloppiness or no, he was just sloppy.

-Sloppy, sloppy, sloppy sloppy.
+Sloppy, sloppy, sloppy, sloppy.

 By the way, you know what's sloppy?